-- (i) Adopt and comply with standards that are no less stringent than State laws, if any, prohibiting extensions of credit. - (j) Comply with provisions of the Bank Secrecy Act, P.L.
-91-508, October 26, 1970, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments. - (k) Comply with standards no less stringent than the minimum wage, maximum hour, child labor, overtime, and working condition standards set forth in the Fair Labor Standards Act, 29 U.S.C. § 201 et seq., the United States Department of Labor regulations implementing the Fair Labor Standards Act, 29 C.F.R. § 500 et seq., the State's minimum wage law established pursuant to California Labor Code section 1182.12, and the State Department of Industrial Relations regulations implementing the State's minimum wage law, Cal.
-Code Regs. tit.
-8, § 11000 et seq.
-Notwithstanding the foregoing, only the federal minimum wages laws set forth in the Fair Labor Standards Act, 29 U.S.C. § 201 et seq., and its implementing regulations, shall apply to tipped employees.
-Nothing herein shall make applicable state law concerning overtime.
+- (g) Adopt and comply with standards that are no less stringent than State laws prohibiting a gambling enterprise from cashing any check drawn against a federal, state, county, or city fund, including but not limited to, Social Security, unemployment insurance, disability payments, or public assistance payments. - (h) Adopt and comply with standards that are no less stringent than State laws, if any, prohibiting a gambling or other gaming enterprise from providing, allowing, contracting to provide, or arranging to provide alcoholic beverages, or food or lodging, for no charge or at reduced prices at a gambling establishment or lodging facility as an incentive or enticement. - (i) Adopt and comply with standards that are no less stringent than State laws, if any, prohibiting extensions of credit. - (j) Comply with provisions of the Bank Secrecy Act, P.L.
+91-508, October 26, 1970, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments. - (k) In accordance with the Tribe's sovereignty and reflecting its commitment to ensuring fair wages for its employees, the Tribe agrees to adopt standards no less stringent than the minimum wage, maximum hour, child labor, overtime, and working condition standards set forth in the Fair Labor Standards Act, 29 U.S.C. § 201 et seq., and the United States Department of Labor regulations implementing the Fair Labor Standards Act, 29 C.F.R. § 500 et seq.
+The Gaming Operation has adopted its own wage scales for the Gaming Facility consistent with the state minimum wage law enacted pursuant to California Labor Code section 1182.12 and the State Department of Industrial Relations regulations implementing the state minimum wage law, title 8 of the California Code of Regulations, § 11000 et seq., and will maintain wage scales consistent with any future wage changes in these state minimum wage laws.
+Notwithstanding the foregoing, only the federal minimum wage laws set forth in the Fair Labor Standards Act, 29 U.S.C. § 201 et seq., and its implementing regulations, shall apply to tipped employees.
+Nothing herein shall make applicable state law concerning overtime or any other wage and hour matters.